 Many of us put a lot of pressure upon ourselves to achieve.
 When we don’t live up to our expectations, we are often very hard on ourselves.
 Furthermore, we have an incredible tendency to compare ourselves to other people.
 If we don’t live up to these imaginary lines of success that we have created in our heads, then we suffer.
 I want to offer an alternative to this suffering, a lesson we can all learn, courtesy of my six-year-old daughter.

 Last week at school, an awards ceremony was held to recognize reading achievement.
 Usually, the younger children all receive awards while the older children compete against one another for gold, silver, and bronze medals.
 Our children had attended this school for quite some time, and my son had won a gold medal every year.
 This … Read More »

 About three years ago, I was driving a Toyota Forerunner that had been in my possession for about 14 ½ years.
 It had 274,000 miles on the odometer and it was still running, although of course, not perfectly.
 I finally decided that I needed a new car, and since I have a tendency to keep the vehicles that I buy for so long, I was determined to get exactly what I wanted.
 A new hybrid that I had been reading about for quite some time piqued my interest, and so I decided that this was what I would purchase.
 Unfortunately, my plans were dashed because the particular hybrid I wanted wasn’t yet available in the market.
-I ultimately decided to lease a car, since the hybrid wasn’t going to be offered for purchase for another … Read More »
+I ultimately decided to lease a car, since the hybrid wasn’t going to be offered for purchase for another couple of years, and I … Read More »

 We are going to look at the nature of addictions: why they are so powerful, why we turn toward them, and how we can turn away from them, as we must, because of the negative consequences they ultimately deal out.